samdrup-jongkhar-in-bhutan

 Blog image

-Samdrup Jongkhar has several hotels and lodges where travellers can stay comfortably.
+There are several hotels in Samdrup Jongkhar and lodges where travellers can stay comfortably.

 • Tashi Gasel Lodge - A small hilltop lodge near the town centre.
 Rooms are clean with hot and cold water.
 The restaurant serves Bhutanese, Indian, and Chinese food.